damianhakert/damianhakert.github.io/source/posts/2017-02-06-vue-big-plan.html.md

 ## Conclusion
 There is the argument for making the whole site a single page application, but I think this would just be the hardest to maintain and has zero benefits for the performance and the user.
 Also, there's a higher chance of making GitLab a janky app.
 For example, the profile page could be potentially very light, and there would be no reason for that if someone is linked directly to the profile page; it should load every single piece of Javascript in our project.

 This is just one small step for GitLab and one giant leap for the frontend team.
-In the future you will many new cool things coming from our team.
+In the future you will see many new cool things coming from our team.
 This move was one step in that direction.

 Questions, suggestions, ideas?
 Please leave a comment below or tweet at us [@GitLab](https://twitter.com/gitlab)!